-Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum for more information, see the pattern play resource page and Chapter 5 in The Illustrated Principles of Pool and Billiards, Disc III of the Video Encyclopedia of Pool Shots (VEPS), Disc III of the Video Encyclopedia of Pool Practice (VEPP), and Disc I and Disc V of the Video Encyclopedia of Eight Ball (VEEB), and Disc II of the Video Encyclopedia of Nine-ball and Ten-ball (VENT) bar box vs. 9-foot table
+Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum for more information, see the pattern play resource page and Chapter 5 in The Illustrated Principles of Pool and Billiards, Vol. III of the Video Encyclopedia of Pool Shots (VEPS), Vol. III of the Video Encyclopedia of Pool Practice (VEPP), and Vol. I and Vol. V of the Video Encyclopedia of Eight Ball (VEEB), and Vol. II of the Video Encyclopedia of Nine-ball and Ten-ball (VENT) bar box vs. 9-foot table